SoftwareAG/sagdevops-ci-infra/README.md

 ## Quck start

-Modify [environments/default/env.properties](environments/default/env.properties) file as needed to point to your product and fix repositories as the license files:
+Modify [environments/default/env.properties](environments/default/env.properties) file as needed to point to your product and fix repositories and the license files:

 ```
 # repositories